Sam Loxton: Cricket administration

 In 1977, Loxton helped to select David Hookes to make his debut in the Centenary Test, after receiving a recommendation from Bradman, who had retired from the panel.
 Hookes famously struck five consecutive fours in one Tony Greig over in an Australian win.
 The later period of Loxton's tenure was thrown into chaos when most of the leading players abandoned the existing establishment to sign contracts with the breakaway World Series Cricket—which offered substantially more remuneration—meaning that an almost-entirely new team had to be cobbled together; the 42-year-old Bob Simpson was brought out of a decade of retirement to lead the outfit.
 During this time, Australia's depleted team suffered many heavy defeats.

 During the 1970s, Loxton also became more disillusioned with cricket, as player behaviour deteriorated, and altercations and verbal hostility became more frequent.
 The former all-rounder was known for his vigorous advocacy of the more sedate and gentlemanly conduct that existed during his playing days and felt that he and his fellow administrators were losing control of the sport.

 In February 1981, matters came to a head.
-Loxton, who was watching a one-day international between Australia and New Zealand at the MCG in his role as a selector, broke down and wept after Australian captain Greg Chappell infamously ordered his younger brother Trevor to exploit a loophole and bowl underarm to eliminate the chance of a defeat.
+Loxton, who was watching a one-day international between Australia and New Zealand at the MCG in his role as a selector, broke down and wept after Australian captain Greg Chappell ordered his younger brother Trevor to exploit a loophole and bowl underarm to eliminate the chance of a defeat.
 Loxton saw the Australian skipper's action as a "betrayal" of cricket.
 He turned to a fellow official and remarked "The game's gone!
 Money has become the god and winning is everything."

 At a VCA meeting in April 1981, Loxton announced that he was severing all connections with organised cricket.
 He initially said that he was resigning for family reasons, as he would be moving to the Gold Coast in Queensland with his wife.
 However, he proceeded to give a blunt 15-minute speech, claiming that he had lost the art of communicating with the players and expressing his disenchantment with some aspects of the game, a reference to the declining player conduct.
 After relocating to the Gold Coast, he was unable to turn his back on cricket, and umpired matches at local level into his 70s.
 Although he became severely visually impaired, Loxton still attended matches and asked his companions to describe the proceedings for him; ever opinionated and blunt, he still offered advice to local cricketers.